 “I enjoy interacting with owners and their animals.
 I love hearing about all the different things they do together.”

 Rhonda joined our practice in 2002 as a veterinary hospital receptionist.
-She also prepares and sends out our reminders as well as handling various other office duties.
-She shares her home with one dog, Scout, and three cats, Po, Oreo, and Mia.
-Outside of work, Rhonda stays busy with reading, volunteering at the Cleveland Zoo, and dancing.
+She also prepares and sends out our reminders as well as handling a variety of other office duties.
+She shares her home with her dog, Scout, and 2 cats, Mia and Po.
+Outside of work, Rhonda enjoys music, dancing, and going to drag races.

 “I love my job, and I wouldn’t want to do anything else!”